UniMath/agda-unimath/src/foundation/equivalences-spans.lagda.md

 ## Idea

-We consider four concepts of equivalences between spans, according to our different concepts of spans:
+We consider two concepts of equivalences between spans, according to the two different concepts of spans:

 - Equivalences of (binary) spans with fixed domain and codomain.
 - Equivalences of (binary) spans.
-- Equivalences of spans of a fixed family of types.
-- Equivalences of spans of families of types indexed by a fixed indexing type.

 ### Equivalences of binary spans with fixed domain and codomain